The programme of the University:Future Festival 2023 consisted of eight thematic tracks:

 How does knowledge transfer between institutions take place?
 How can what happens in universities be made publicly accessible?
 How do successful networks and collaborative alliances work and what can others learn from them?

-The Knowledge Transfer & Communities track is about collaboration and knowledge transfer – both to society and to other universities.
+The Knowledge Transfer & Communities track was about collaboration and knowledge transfer – both to society and to other universities.
 Collaborative networks and other forms of cross-university cooperation offer great potential for finding answers to common questions and disseminating them more widely, for example through participation structures and good communication.